open-education-api/specification/docs/technical/consumers-and-profiles/eduxchange.md

   * `enrollmentUrl`: a string formatted as an URL to which students will be redirected if `enrollmentForOwnStudents` **in the program/course consumer object** is set to `"url"`.

 The idea behind this construct is
 * At the program/course level is specified if a student can enroll for a course of the home institution at a specific URL of the home institution.
-Specified with `enrollmentForOwsStudentes=url`.
+Specified with `enrollmentForOwnStudents=url`.
 * A program/course usually has multiple offerings associated with is, these offerings can have a different enrollment url's at the home institution.
 Therefor this url is specified in `enrollmentUrl` of the offering itself.

 ### Example